 Recent health-care reform initiatives, including the passage of the 21st Century Cures Act in December 2016, have ushered in significant changes that will affect the health insurance industry through 2017 and beyond.
 One of the new changes includes updates to Health Reimbursement Arrangements (HRAs), one of the best ways for small businesses to offer health benefits to their employees.
 Here are four things to know about HRAs and changes in health law for 2017.

-An Integrated HRA—which may also be called a deductible-only HRA, linked HRA, or Group HRA—is an HRA linked with a high-deductible group health insurance policy.
-The Integrated HRA is available only to those employees who use the company’s group health insurance policy as a supplement to help with deductible costs.
+A group coverage HRA—which may also be called an integrated HRA—is an HRA linked with a high-deductible group health insurance policy.
+The group coverage HRA is available only to those employees who use the company’s group health insurance policy as a supplement to help with deductible costs.

-With respect to health reform, businesses should work with their broker to ensure that their group health insurance policy, combined with the Integrated HRA, meets all health reform requirements.
+With respect to health reform, businesses should work with their broker to ensure that their group health insurance policy, combined with the group coverage HRA, meets all health reform requirements.

 #2) Retiree HRAs